orbitdb/.github/profile/README.md

 ### Press

 Materials for press (logos, formats, guidelines, etc) are available **[here](https://github.com/orbitdb/logo)**.
-For interviews etc, reach out to [@aphelionz](https://twitter.com/aphelionz) on Twitter.
+For interviews etc, [reach out to us in an email](mailto:info@orbitdb.org).

 ### Other repositories?

 There are other repositories that aren't in the organization around the web which are important - for instance, of course, [ipfs](https://github.com/ipfs/ipfs).
 For now, these are the main ones in the @orbitdb organization.

-If there is something missing form this list, please let us know!
+If there is something missing from this list, please let us know!
 Either open a PR or an issue, and we'll add it.
 Thank you.

 ## Registries